astelrastogi/WhatDay/README.md

 Used `calendar.setLenient(false)` for strict matching.
 If set to true (which is by default), Calendar will intelligently guess the possible day even if the input is not in correct format, whereas we don't want that.

 ###  Task2
-Removed `android:inputType="date"` from `activity_main.xml` file for modifying the method of input.
+1. Removed `android:inputType="date"` from `activity_main.xml` file for modifying the method of input.
 Earlier only keyboard with numbers used to appear.
 After removing this line, user can give string input.
 For example "four" instead of 4.
 The app will display invalid input method for string inputs.

-Also, increased the height of textview inputs to `48dp` from `45dp` as per Accessibility Scanner suggestion.
+2. Increased the height of textview inputs to `48dp` from `45dp` as per Accessibility Scanner suggestion.

+3. Changed TextContrast for input buttons after running Accessibility Scanner.
+Made separate hint colors for night and day mode of the app.
+Used `android:textColorHint="?attr/hintTextColor` in `activity_main.xml` file for textview inputs.
+Added 2 different colors for hintcolors for night and day mode in `colors.xml` and created a new theme item in `theme.xml` and `theme.xml(night)`

 ###  Task3